avrahamGross/SchedulerWithDatabase/README.md

 Upon clicking delete, a window will open to confirm the delete.

 All Customer and Appointment data must be filled out correctly for the application to run properly.
 Dates must be formatted in the format of yyyy-mm-dd.
-TIme must be formatted in the format hh:mm, 24hr format.
+Time must be formatted in the format hh:mm, 24hr format.

 The report button opens a Reports window showing 3 reports.
 The third report shows how many appointments a customer has, as long as the customer has at least one appointment scheduled.